Mark Wright (TV personality): Personal life

-Mark is the son of Carol and Mark Wright, Sr, the brother of fellow professional footballer Josh Wright, with whom he played alongside at Crawley Town, and fellow The Only Way is Essex cast member Jess Wright.
+Mark is the son of Carol and Mark Wright, Sr, the brother of fellow professional footballer Josh Wright, whom he played alongside at Crawley Town, and fellow The Only Way is Essex cast member Jess Wright.
 He has a younger sister.
 His grandmother was Nanny Pat.

 On 22 February 2009, Wright was best man at the wedding of the reality star Jade Goody and Jack Tweed, as he was a childhood friend of the groom.
 Footage of the ceremony was shown in the Sky Living series Jade: The Reality Star Who Changed Britain in 2019.
 In August 2011, Wright appeared at Redbridge Magistrates' Court charged with using threatening behaviour on a night out.
 He was found not guilty, while Tweed pleaded guilty to common assault.

 Wright was in a relationship with fellow TOWIE cast member Lauren Goodger.
 Since December 2012, Wright has been in a relationship with former Coronation Street actress Michelle Keegan.
 They married on 24 May 2015.
 In December 2024, the couple announced they were expecting their first child together.
 Their daughter was born on 6 March 2025.
 They live in Epping.

-In 2016, Wright appeared on This Morning to talk about his experience with Symmetry OCD as part of the 2016 OCD Awareness Week.
+In 2016, Wright appeared on This Morning to talk about his experience with symmetry OCD as part of the 2016 OCD Awareness Week.
 In December 2021, Wright underwent an operation to remove a 12 cm tumour, which was later revealed to be non-cancerous.

 According to Who Do You Think You Are?, Mark's great-great-grandfather was of Jewish heritage, and his nine-times great grandfather, David Antonio de Mendoza, was a converso of Sephardic Jewish descent who was arrested by the Spanish Inquisition in 1696 accused of secretly practising his ancestors' religion.
 David, who was 36 at the time, was tortured for two years in Seville using methods including the toca.
 Once out of prison, David moved his family to Amsterdam where it was safe to practise their faith.
 His nephew Miguel, however, returned to Spain and was burned at the stake.